Upgrading Fedora’s version is quick and easy. Here’s a step-by-step guide on how to upgrade to Fedora 37 from Fedora 36!

 A new popup window will appear, and you’ll be asked to restart your system.
 Just click on the “Restart & Install” button.

 The system will now restart to apply the downloaded system upgrades, as shown below.
-Please be patient.
+The process will take some time, so please be patient and wait for the process to be finished.

-Once the upgrade process completes, your system will boot into the newer Fedora 36 version.
+Once the upgrade process completes, your system will boot into the newer Fedora 37.

 Ensuring you have the latest packages for all currently installed software is vital.
 Enter the following command in a terminal: